SouchetJulie/TDD-Discovery/00-Setup/windaube.md

 - Go to [Microsoft's](https://www.microsoft.com/software-download/windows10ISO) webiste and download Windows 10.
 - Then... install it. :no_mouth:

   :warning: This might take a while.
 If so, team up with your *codemate* and go ahead using both his/her computer.
-- One you're done, you can resume the process. :point_down:
+- Once you're done, you can resume the process. :point_down:

 ### Windows 10
 If you're on Windows 10, you need to upgrade to Windows 11 (remember?
 We need the **latest** version).